JeffersonLab/presenter/README.md

 ## Release
 1. Bump the version number in the VERSION file and commit and push to GitHub (using [Semantic Versioning](https://semver.org/)).
 2. The [CD](https://github.com/JeffersonLab/presenter/blob/main/.github/workflows/cd.yml) GitHub Action should run automatically invoking:
-    - The [Create release](https://github.com/JeffersonLab/java-workflows/blob/main/.github/workflows/gh-release.yml) GitHub Action to tag the source and create release notes summarizing any pull requests.
+   - The [Create release](https://github.com/JeffersonLab/java-workflows/blob/main/.github/workflows/gh-release.yaml) GitHub Action to tag the source and create release notes summarizing any pull requests.
 Edit the release notes to add any missing details.
 A war file artifact is attached to the release.
-    - The [Publish docker image](https://github.com/JeffersonLab/container-workflows/blob/main/.github/workflows/docker-publish.yml) GitHub Action to create a new demo Docker image, and bump the [compose.override.yaml](https://github.com/JeffersonLab/presenter/blob/main/compose.override.yaml) to use the new image.
+   - The [Publish docker image](https://github.com/JeffersonLab/container-workflows/blob/main/.github/workflows/docker-publish.yaml) GitHub Action to create a new demo Docker image.
+   - The [Deploy to JLab](https://github.com/JeffersonLab/general-workflows/blob/main/.github/workflows/jlab-deploy-app.yaml) GitHub Action to deploy to the JLab test environment.

 ## Deploy
 At JLab this app is found at [ace.jlab.org/presenter](https://ace.jlab.org/presenter) and internally at [acctest.acc.jlab.org/presenter](https://acctest.acc.jlab.org/presenter).
 However, those servers are proxies for `wildfly6.acc.jlab.org` and `wildflytest6.acc.jlab.org` respectively.
 A [deploy script](https://github.com/JeffersonLab/wildfly/blob/main/scripts/deploy.sh) is provided to automate wget and deploy.
 Example: